Reconstructing Toponium using Recursive Jigsaw Reconstruction: Conclusion

 \section{Conclusion}

-We have presented the Recursive Jigsaw Reconstruction method as an improved strategy for reconstructing the quasi-bound state toponium, at the Large Hadron Collider, considering the CoM energy of the Run 3 configuration.
-Within this analysis strategy we have introduced one variable and identified another, being $N_{chel}$ and $\Delta\phi(t\Bar{t})$, which show that they are effective in discriminating toponium from the $\ttbar$ background.
-In the phase space defined as $\Delta \phi(t\Bar{t}) \in [-2,2]$ and $N_{chel} \in [0.4,1]$ we achieved a significance of $15.3\sigma$.
+We have presented the Recursive Jigsaw Reconstruction method as an alternative strategy for reconstructing the quasi-bound state toponium, at the Large Hadron Collider, considering the CoM energy of the Run 3 configuration.
+Within this analysis strategy we have tested two variables, being $N_{chel}$ and $\Delta\phi(t\Bar{t})$, which show that they are effective in discriminating toponium from the $\ttbar$ background.
+In the phase space defined as $\Delta \phi(t\Bar{t}) \in [-2,2]$ and $N_{chel} \in [0.4,1]$ and without considering systematic uncertainties and detector resolution effects we achieved a significance of $15.3\sigma$ ($\frac{S}{\sqrt{S+B}}$).

 \oldbibitem [1]{\oldbibitem{#1} }